 Another fun event at the Antique Gas & Steam Engine Museum is the Summergrass festival, which features live music and onsite camping, plus an annual Civil War reenactment.

-The tractor shows are held biannually in June and October and are a great way for visitors to experience the museum’s vast collection of antique tools and machinery.
+The tractor shows are held biannually in June and October and are an excellent way for visitors to experience the museum’s vast collection of antique tools and machinery.
 Also, on the grounds are the weaving room and a blacksmith workshop, where visitors can watch artisans hard at work.

-The weaving exhibit features historic looms from the Civil War era all the way up to the contemporary technology of today and showcases a variety of spinning and weaving artistries, many of which are woven on site.
+The weaving exhibit features historic looms from the Civil War era up to the contemporary technology of today.
+It showcases a variety of spinning and weaving artistries, many of which are woven on site.
 The barn is open every Saturday and Thursday.

-Other special attractions include the museum’s spacious farmhouse and parlor, which provides visitors a glimpse of an age when domestic living was simpler.
-The centerpiece of this attraction is a roomy country kitchen which is used by volunteers to bake fresh bread and cookies in its large old-fashioned oven.
+Other unique attractions include the museum’s spacious farmhouse and parlor, which provides visitors a glimpse of age when domestic living was simpler.
+The centerpiece of this attraction is a roomy country kitchen that is used by volunteers to bake fresh bread and cookies in its large old-fashioned oven.

 Guests can also relax in the adjoining family entertainment parlor, adorned with turn-of-the-century furnishings and a warm and inviting wood-burning stove.

 The parlor also displays numerous skillfully crafted hand-sewn clothing items, and craft quilts, many of which are also made on site.
 Just outside the farmhouse is the blacksmith’s shop, complete with a working forge.

-Also on the grounds, visitors can learn various farming techniques as volunteers demonstrate how a wide variety of farming equipment operates.
-But perhaps the best thing is that recurrent guests can actually watch as the museum’s crops grow, from winter wheat to summer cane, which is all harvested on site.
+Also, on the grounds, visitors can learn various farming techniques as volunteers demonstrate how a wide variety of farming equipment operates.
+But perhaps the best thing is that recurrent guests can watch as the museum’s crops grow, from winter wheat to summer cane, which is all harvested on-site.

 Another big draw for guests is the Antique Gas & Steam Engine Museum’s short track railroad.